Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Experiments and Results

-\paragraph{Patch Retrieval} We further evaluate the quality of nested embeddings via a patch retrieval task.
+We further evaluate the quality of nested embeddings via a patch retrieval task.
 For each query patch, the top-$k$ nearest patches are retrieved based on cosine similarity, and accuracy is measured by label agreement with the query.
-The experiment is conducted on the CCRCC dataset~\cite{brummer2023computational} using frozen backbones for all models.
-As shown in Table~\ref{tab:img_ret}, Pathryoshka-B matches the retrieval performance of large-scale teacher models while surpassing all baselines at a compressed embedding size of $\frac{dim}{32}$ and $\frac{dim}{64}$, demonstrating that its nested embeddings remain compact yet semantically consistent.
+The experiment is conducted on the CCRCC dataset~\cite{brummer2023computational}.
+Table~\ref{tab:img_ret} shows Pathryoshka-B matches the retrieval performance of large-scale teacher models while surpassing all baselines at compressed embedding sizes of $\frac{dim}{32}$ and $\frac{dim}{64}$.